 “This program opens up a new pathway for law students to gain practical and transformative experience working on many of the defining social justice issues of our age,” said Luis Ubiñas, president of the Ford Foundation.
 “We believe it will offer them invaluable knowledge and understanding that will inform their careers whether public or private, while bringing fresh talent to organizations working to advance fairness and freedom.”

 The program, a new part of the Ford Foundation’s Social Justice Fellowships Initiative, is also funding up to 25 fellowships each at Yale Law School, New York University School of Law and Stanford Law School.
 The foundation has made an initial commitment of up to $1.75 million for the fellowships for the first year.

 “We are delighted that Ford is making such an important effort to connect fabulous law students with an amazing array of grantees,” said Alexa Shabecoff, assistant dean for Public Service and director of the Bernard Koteen Office of Public Interest Advising (OPIA).
 “At HLS we have so many idealistic, skilled and smart students who will benefit from this program while bringing their considerable talents to the grantee organizations, ultimately benefitting the communities those grantees serve.”

-A full list of the grantee organizations and more information on the program is available here.
 The fellowship program will be administered at HLS by OPIA Associate Director Lisa D. Williams.

 The Ford Foundation is an independent, nonprofit grant-making organization.
 For more than 75 years it has worked with courageous people on the front lines of social change worldwide, guided by its mission to strengthen democratic values, reduce poverty and injustice, promote international cooperation, and advance human achievement.
 With headquarters in New York, the foundation has offices in Latin America, Africa, the Middle East, and Asia.